-As a college preparatory school, The First Academy is committed to helping students gain entrance into the best colleges fit for a student’s unique college, career and life goals.
-The First Academy’s Upper School offers a comprehensive guidance program which partners with parents in the development of adolescents for college.
-College and academic advising is provided by the TFA Guidance office throughout a student’s time in high school.
+As a college preparatory school, The First Academy is committed to helping students gain entrance into colleges that best fit a student’s unique career and life goals.

-The Upper School Guidance offices help coordinate standardized testing, college visits, college searches, grade level course scheduling, College Fairs, SCAN meetings (college prep meetings for parents), classroom guidance sessions for students, community service hours, and individual student meetings.
-Follow us on Twitter at @TFA_USGuidance for important college-related information
+The Upper School Guidance office helps coordinate standardized testing, college visits, college searches, grade level course scheduling, college fairs, individualized college-prep meetings with students and parents, classroom guidance sessions for students, and community service hours.

 Select any of the following topics for more information: